ossistyle/http-client-description/README.md

 Installing
 ----------

-The recommended way to install the AWS SDK for PHP is through Composer.
+The recommended way to install the VWS SDK for PHP is through Composer.

 1. Install Composer: